Your child can be referred by:

 If you are in a school and referring a child with speech, language and/or communication needs, you will need to attach the following:

-Nursery: If you are in a pre-school and referring a child with speech, language, and/or communication needs, you will need to attach a completed Nursery Communication Screening Assessment (download from this link).
+Nursery: If you are in a pre-school and referring a child with speech, language, and/or communication needs, you will need to attach a completed Nursery Communication Screening Assessment Speech Assessment Screening Pictures

 Primary School: Quick Observation-Based Assessment Speech and Language and Communication Skills from the book Language for Learning in the Primary School.
-Sue Hayden and Emma Jordan available from: www.languageforlearning.co.uk (you cannot download this from this website).
+Sue Hayden and Emma Jordan available from: www.languageforlearning.co.uk (you cannot download this from this website), plus Speech Link and/or Language Link assessment results.

-Secondary School: Secondary Communication Checklist (download from this link).
-Parent questionnaire.
+Secondary School: Secondary Communication Checklist.
 Expressive Language Sample and Comprehension Screen

 Hearing Impairment: If you are referring a child with a recognised hearing loss please include with the referral form: A recent report including details of their hearing loss, eg Audiogram / ABR; Also include an indication on the referral form how the hearing loss is impacting their speech, language and communication skills.